JohnRDOrazio/ansible-wsl-development-setup/README.md

 ansible-playbook main.yml
 ```

-This will take care of the following tasks:
+This will take care of the following tasks (according to whether you have enabled them in `vars.yml`):
 - check if an SSH key exists for the current user, and if not, generate a new one
 - check if the SSH key is present on your Github profile, and if not, add it
 - optionally add the public SSH key to a remote server, for easier SSH management of the remote server